that-one-tom/n8n-nodes-hibob/README.md

 Once the node is configured, you can use it in your workflows:

 1. Add the HiBob node to your workflow.
-2. Select the desired **Resource** (e.g., "Metadata").
+2. Select the desired **Resource** (e.g., "People").
-3. Select the **Operation** you want to perform (e.g., "Get all employee fields").
+3. Select the **Operation** you want to perform (e.g., "Search for Employees").
+4. Configure any additional parameters for the operation.
-4. Connect other nodes to process the data returned by the HiBob API.
+5. Connect other nodes to process the data returned by the HiBob API.

 ### Example: Get All Employee Fields